SkyAudit/blog/content/statement/Skyledger Blockchains Real Future.md

 Skyledger’s consensus algorithm is called Obelisk.
 It creates a web of trust in which each node has a public key, and each node subscribes to other nodes.
 For example, if you know someone personally, you can add their public key to your trust list.
 Your nodes can then subscribe to each other and publish messages.
 Through this process, nodes can reach a global consensus.

 One big advantage of Skyledger’s web of trust is that it’s environmentally friendly.
 It could be run on a 30-watt cell phone processor.
 To fully appreciate this advantage, consider the massive resource drain produced by Bitcoin’s mining network rigs: over 32 terawatt hours in 2017.
 That’s about as much as the entire country of Serbia.
 As reported by [Digiconomist](https://digiconomist.net/bitcoin-energy-consumption), Bitcoin uses enough energy to power 3 million homes.
-To put this in even more striking perspective, even credit card giant Visa uses only enough to power 50,000.
+To put this in even more striking perspective, even credit card giant Visa uses only enough energy to power 50,000 homes.

 The major culprit of Bitcoin’s wasteful drain is the Proof-of-Work algorithm.
 Whenever a block is added in the blockchain, PoW goes through a laborious, slow, and processing-heavy set of requirements to ensure the validity of the blocks.
 Obelisk, by contrast, replaces PoW with a more efficient, faster consensus process.